-Business engagement in the fight to advance nondiscrimination policies and prevent anti-LGBT bills from becoming law is more important now than ever before.
-In fact, businesses have become some of the most powerful and committed proponents of nondiscrimination measures: such policies are vital for attracting and retaining top talent, fostering innovation, and maintaining and growing economic competitiveness.
+Business engagement in the fight to advance nondiscrimination policies and prevent anti-LGBTQ bills from becoming law is more important now than ever before.
+In fact, businesses have become some of the most powerful and committed proponents of nondiscrimination measures.
+These policies are vital for attracting and retaining top talent, fostering innovation, and maintaining and growing economic competitiveness.

-That’s why we developed America Competes.
-This program will serve as the central organizing platform for businesses looking to engage externally on issues of nondiscrimination.
-Businesses participating in America Competes will get real-time legislative analysis, strategic guidance on where and when to engage in advocacy efforts, and the best messaging, social media support and research available to guide your organization’s efforts.
-As a member of America Competes, we’ll work with you to tailor the information you receive based on the states in which you’re operating, the policies those states are considering, and the ongoing public education and advocacy needs in that state.
+That’s why we developed America Competes as a central organizing platform for businesses looking to engage externally on issues of nondiscrimination.
+Businesses participating in America Competes get real-time legislative analysis; strategic guidance on where and when to engage in advocacy efforts; and the best messaging, social media support and research available.
+Businesses also get connections to state business coalitions all over the country – an essential component for rapid response in a fast-moving environment.

-North Carolina’s HB 2 law – which bans transgender people from using restrooms in public schools, universities and government buildings – has gained national headlines.
-But a growing body of evidence makes it clear that there’s more than just headlines and political posturing – the law has cost North Carolina nearly a billion dollars in lost revenue since it was enacted:
+North Carolina’s HB 2 law – which banned transgender people from using restrooms in public schools, universities and government buildings –gained national headlines.
+But a growing body of evidence makes it clear that there’s more than just headlines and political posturing – the law has cost North Carolina more than $600 million in publicly reported in lost revenue since it was enacted:

 - The Charlotte Chamber estimated that the law cost the region approximately $285 million by May 2016 – just two months after enactment.